-As stated, the Substantive Patent Law Treaty is in its early stages of drafting and negotiation.
-The committee working on it is presently focusing on criteria for patentability and other issues that lead to the grant of a patent.
-The most contentious matters at this point include the following:
+The SPLT is in the first stages of drafting and negotiation.
+The committee drafting it is presently focusing on criteria for patentability and other issues that lead to the grant of a patent.
+The most contentious matters at this stage include the following.